brandonxavier/CB-AppDevKit/README.txt

 As of v1.4, there is one preferred way of specifying your script name and init function:  via the "Script & Init Function" panel.

+**NOTE:  Debugging is MUCH more reliable if your source .js file exists in the same directory/folder as the ADK.
+This is due to the way the File object doesn't make the path to the file available - if I load the file as a blob (no path required), then debuggers don't work -- but if it's loaded via a file name, debugging miraculously works**

 Simply use the "Browse" or "Choose File" (label is browser dependent) button to locate and select your script file.
 The ADK will then try to parse your file to locate the "cb.settings_choices = " line(s) and eval them.
 This